bnittalee/KC-Housing-Price-Project/README.md

 The heatmap and the scatterplot matrix of the correlation coefficients between the the value of a home and features (bathrooms, sqft_living and sqft_living15, helps visualize the correlation with price.
 According to the correlation coefficients, sqft_living has the strongest linear relationship with price while the number of bathrooms is the lowest.
 <br><center><img src="https://github.com/bnittalee/KC-Housing-Price-Project/blob/main/Images/heat-map.png" width="500" height="400"></br>

 The OLS Regression Result shows a R-squared value of 0.507.
 This was before the log transformation of my independent variables.
 Condition_3 and Condition_4 shows a negative correlation to price while bathrooms, sqft_living and sqft_living 15 have positive correlations.
+The RMSE is 0.38742367880763834 which means that, on average, the predicted values of your multiple linear regression model are off by approximately 0.387 units from the actual values.
+That's not bad at all.

 <br><center><img src="https://github.com/bnittalee/KC-Housing-Price-Project/blob/main/Images/OLS-Regression-result-1.png" width="500" height="400"></br>